pygeo/pycmbs/ROADMAP_RELEASE.md

 * [MI] test again the examples scripts in /pycmbs/examples; would be good if Mikhail would do that as he was not included in its development
 * [MI] review general README, which has been already adapted by AL
-* [MI] put a copyright notice in every file.
-Perhaps git could do this automatically??
-[MI to check]